 This analysis will give you the key to empowering positive thinking and action.
-It shows that you don’t religion for moral thinking and behavior.
+It shows that you don’t need religion for moral thinking and behavior.

 Analysis of the Four Agreements

-You will notice that these elements of these agreements are not just philosophical positions.
+You notice that these elements of these agreements are not just philosophical positions.
 Miguel Ruiz wrote them in a way that requires action.

-The first agreement is be impeccable with your word.
+The first agreement is to be impeccable with your word.
 Say only what you mean.
 Avoid using the word to speak against yourself or to gossip about others.
 Use the power of your words to direct your life toward truth and love.

 To be impeccable with your word means striving to be honest with yourself and others.
 Gossip and hearsay create negativity in relationships.
 So, you must stop feeding your mind with gossip, which is the basis for much of TV news, religious programming, and reality shows.